brandon-carlisle/git-vault/A Closer Look at Functions in JavaScript.md

 ### Closures
 A closure is not something we manually create, like a new array or function.
 A closure simply happens in certain situations.

+We can say a closure makes a function remember all the variables that existed at the functions 'birth place'.